AravindRK99/AravindRK99/README.md

 - 👋 Hi, I’m @AravindRK99
 - 👀 I’m interested in Python, Computer Vision, ML, DL and the applications of AI in medicine
-- 🌱 I am an incoming PhD student in Electrical Engineering at Vanderbilt University for the fall 2022 term where I will be focusing on the applications of AI in medicine.
+- 🌱 I am a PhD student in Electrical Engineering at the Medical Analysis and Statistical Interpretation (MASI) lab at Vanderbilt University.
-- 📫 How to reach me: aravind1999@gmail.com
+- 📫 How to reach me: aravind1999@gmail.com or aravind.r.krishnan@vanderbilt.edu

 <!---
 AravindRK99/AravindRK99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.